 It’s a universal right of passage all children go through.

-In most Anglo-Saxon and Germanic cultures, after children go to bed, a magical tooth fairy sneaks into their bedroom and whisks their baby teeth away from under their pillow in exchange for money or a small gift.
+In most Anglo-Saxon and Germanic cultures, a magical tooth fairy sneaks into their bedroom and whisks their baby teeth away from under their pillow after children go to bed.
+In exchange, she leaves money or a small gift.

 This tooth mouse also exists in some Spanish and Hispanic cultures under different names.